mariushobbhahn/mariushobbhahn.github.io/_posts/2021-02-25-cigarettes_taxes.md

 <figure>
   <img src="/img/Smoking/smoking_health_consequences.png"/>
-  <figcaption>Red means causal relationship is well understood; Others are strong correlations.
-Since the report is from 2006 many relationships might be better understood by now.</figcaption>
+  <figcaption><span style="font-size:2em;">Red means causal relationship is well understood; Others are strong correlations.
+Since the report is from 2006 many relationships might be better understood by now.</span></figcaption>
 </figure>

 While all of this sounds pretty bad it needs to be pointed out that the overall number of tobacco deaths is decreasing over time.